-In a situation where a Board Member cannot continue in their elected post and chooses to resign, the Board will approve a deputising of the responsibility of this Board Member.
-An EOM is required to allow another Board Member, other than the Chairman, Treasurer or immediate past-chairman to be granted financial responsibility and bank account authority.
+In a situation where a Board Member resigns, the Board may decide to appoint another member as substitute during the period of operation.
+It requires, however, an EOM to allow another member of the board, other than the chairman, treasurer or the immediate past-chairman, to be granted financial responsibility and bank account authority.
 The Auditors and nominating committee will be informed of any resignation and substitution.

 Two Auditors and a Deputy Auditor will be elected by the members present at the AGM for a period of two years and may be re-elected.

 A nominating committee will consist of three persons.
 Two persons will be elected for a period of two years, and may be re-elected, by the members present at the AGM.
 In addition to the elected persons, the immediate-past Chairman will be part of the nominating committee and act as Chairman within this committee.